 I enjoy having coffee once in a while, but I’ve found that caffeine, especially on an empty stomach, makes my anxiety worse.
 Instead of starting out the day with tons of caffeine, try drinking water or some nice, decaf teas first.
 I personally love chamomile.
 Although it’s a tea people drink to help them sleep, it can offer a calming and peaceful start to your workday.
 There are many options out there.
 Additionally, try eating a wholesome breakfast with protein, fiber, and healthy carbs.
 Don’t skip meals!
 Hunger only makes things worse.
 You are important and it is important to get the nutrients you need to stay well!

 Share your story

-If you are struggling, talk about it.
-More often than not, you will find someone who understands how you are struggling because they’ve been there before - even if it wasn’t under the same circumstances.
-If you can’t find that support at work, find a support system outside of work like a trusted friend, family member, spiritual leader, or counselor.
+If the issue comes from outside of work, you don’t have to explain everything, but you can let the appropriate people know so they are aware when something is going on.
+More often than not, you will find someone who understands how you are struggling because they’ve been there before - even if it wasn’t under the exact circumstances.
+If you can’t find that support system though, find a community outside of work like trusted friends, family members, spiritual leaders, or counselors.

 About the Author: Caitlyn Norwood

 Caitlyn is a very proud wife and new mom.
 She often believes she should have been born in the 1960s.
 The progressive thought and change that occurred in that decade is very inspiring to her.
 She is the Social Media Strategist at VTR.
 She loves coming up with new ideas to provide products with innovation and relevance.
 Her favorite things include political science, alternative history, going to the beach, and listening to all kinds of music-but especially music from Motown.